awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-eks-cluster-kubernetesnetworkconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ServiceIpv6Cidr`  <a name="cfn-eks-cluster-kubernetesnetworkconfig-serviceipv6cidr"></a>
-The CIDR block that Kubernetes Pod and Service IP addresses are assigned from if you created a 1\.21 or later cluster with version 1\.10\.1 or later of the Amazon VPC CNI add\-on and specified `ipv6` for **ipFamily** when you created the cluster\.
-Kubernetes assigns Service addresses from the unique local address range \(`fc00::/7`\) because you can't specify a custom IPv6 CIDR block when you create the cluster\.
+The CIDR block that Kubernetes pod and service IP addresses are assigned from if you created a 1\.21 or later cluster with version 1\.10\.1 or later of the Amazon VPC CNI add\-on and specified `ipv6` for **ipFamily** when you created the cluster\.
+Kubernetes assigns service addresses from the unique local address range \(`fc00::/7`\) because you can't specify a custom IPv6 CIDR block when you create the cluster\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)